paullevental/Chat-application/README.md

 > Also all clients notified, if a client leaves (disconnects) from server

 > Clients can send messages to entire server or to selected clients connected to the server socket

+> In progress of adding option where user can choose from multiple servers to connect to,
+>* A total of 10 people can be in one server
+>* Users can also switch from light mode to dark mode with button click in chat room
+>* Potential custom messaging system implementation